trxcllnt/rxjs-extras/README.md

 //
 observableProto.whereInvoke       =
 observableProto.whereCallProperty = function(value_to_match, fields_or_methods) {};

 //
+// Filters for source values whose values at the fields_or_method chain
+// *don't* match the specified value.
+//
+// Additional arguments are treated as arguments for the methods in the chain.
+// See 'invoke' for more information on method chains.
+//
+observableProto.whereInvokeNot       =
+observableProto.whereCallPropertyNot = function(value_to_not_match, fields_or_methods) {};

+//
 // Filters for source values that are greater than (>) the specified value.